Murder of Sakia Gunn: Reaction and Gunn's legacy

 Gunn's death was the subject of a two-day series in the Washington Post in October 2004 by Anne Hull, who spent months reporting on the lives of young lesbians in Newark in the aftermath of the hate crime that killed their friend.
 The series was finalist for the Pulitzer Prize in Feature Writing in 2005.

 Using the LexisNexis database, Kim Pearson, a professor at The College of New Jersey compared the media coverage of Sakia Gunn's death to the 1998 murder of Matthew Shepard: 659 stories were found in major newspapers about Shepard's murder, compared to 21 articles about Gunn's murder in the subsequent seven months.
 Pearson noted that not only were Shepard's attackers tried and convicted during this period, but that it took nearly that long for Gunn's attacker to be indicted.

 Gunn's death sparked outrage from the city's gay and lesbian community.
 The community, in conjunction with GLAAD, rallied the mayor's office, requesting, among other things, the establishment of a gay and lesbian community center, that police officers to patrol the Newark Penn Station/Broad Street corridor 24-hours a day, the creation of an LGBT advisory council to the mayor, and that the school board be held accountable for the lack of concern and compassion when dealing with students at Westside High School (which Gunn attended) immediately following the murder.
 The Newark Pride Alliance, an LGBT advocacy group, was founded in the wake of Gunn's murder.

-In 2008, a documentary was released about Gunn's murder, titled Dreams Deferred: The Sakia Gunn Film Project.
+In 2008, a documentary directed by Charles B. Brack was released about Gunn's murder, titled Dreams Deferred: The Sakia Gunn Film Project.

-In 2023, Newark’s Academy Street was renamed Sakia Gunn Way.
+In 2016, a mural depicting Gunn was created along a portion of McCarter Highway in Newark.
+The mural, titled Sakia, Sakia, Sakia, Sakia, was created by artist and activist Tatyana Falalizadeh.
+The mural was part of a broader mural named Portraits, which was part of the Newark Downtown District’s Gateways to Newark initiative.